stitchdata/docs/_integration-schemas/typeform/v2/submitted_landings.md

 description: |
   The `{{ table.name }}` table contains info about submitted form landings.

-  **Note**: Data related to a form landing can be retrieved twice, once in `suunbmitted_landings` when it is unsubmitted and once in `submitted_landings` when it is submitted.
+  **Note**: Data related to a form landing can be retrieved twice, once in `unsubmitted_landings` when it is unsubmitted and once in `submitted_landings` when it is submitted.
 In this case, they will have different bookmarks.

 replication-method: "Key-based Incremental"